 One of the typical key ingredients in protein shakes is milk or milk solids, like whey.
 Most people should handle this just fine.
 But if your body doesn't produce much lactase, the enzyme required to digest lactose, you may feel it in your gut.
 When the lactose reaches your bowels, your body doesn't know what to do with it, causing it to slow things down in some cases.
-This condition, called lactose intolerance, is also often associated with nausea, vomiting or lightheadedness, shortly after consuming something with lactose.
+This condition, called lactose intolerance, is also often associated with nausea, vomiting or lightheadedness shortly after consuming something with lactose.

 Poor Gluten Digestion

 Generally, premade shakes, or any protein powder you use in shakes at home, don't contain any of these grains.
 But the manufacturers don't always guarantee that their products were made in a gluten-free facility, and thus your shake's ingredients could be contaminated with gluten.
 If the final food is tested for gluten, it'll say "gluten-free" on the label.

 Too Much Calcium

-- Office of Dietary Supplements: Calcium
+- National Institutes of Health: Office of Dietary Supplements: Calcium

-- MedlinePlus: Celiac Disease -- Sprue
+- MedlinePlus: Celiac Disease — Sprue

-- The Merck Manual: Constipation
+- Merck Manual: Constipation in Adults